 Attack detection process¶

-To detect attacks, Wallarm WAF uses the following process:
+To detect attacks, Wallarm uses the following process:

 Determine the request format and parse every request part as described in the document about request parsing.

 Determine the endpoint the request is addressed to.